Networks-Learning/hcml-seminar-ws22/README.md

 Schedule and location:

- - Room: Offline (Building G26, Room 113).
-A confirmation email will be sent out beforehand.
+ - Room: Building G26, Room 113.
  - Date and time: Three days during the Winter Semester.
-It will be announced in advance.
+It will be announced beforehand.
  - Kickoff meeting: Wednesday 26.10.22 15:00 - 16:00, Building G26, Room 113.
  - Registration: send a mail to nastaran@mpi-sws.org with your name and matriculation number.
  - Topic selection and name of presenters: send an email to nastaran@mpi-sws.org with your preferred ranking for all the available topics and the name of the presenter(s).